Autologous Stem Cell Therapy for Autism in India

 Autologous Stem Cell Therapy: Mechanisms and Potential Benefits

-The concept behind autologous stem cell therapy for autism is based on the idea that stem cells have the ability to regenerate tissue, repair brain damage, and modulate immune responses.
-The potential benefits of autologous stem cell therapy for autism include:
+The underlying concept of autologous stem cell therapy for autism is that stem cells can regenerate tissues, restore damaged areas of the brain, and modulate immune response.
+The potential associated benefits of autologous stem cell therapy for autism could be:

 Types of Autologous Stem Cells Used in Autism Treatment